 Because biodiversity encompasses the variety of life at all levels, the methodology is designed to deal with both species and ecological communities, referred to collectively as "elements of biodiversity."
 The NatureServe network has gathered and organized data on over 100,000 such elements of biodiversity, including animals, plants, fungi, and terrestrial and freshwater communities.
 Scientific names, local and global conservation status, basic biological and ecological characteristics, management requirements, and the location and condition of species populations and community occurrences are among the types of data collected.

-The data centers that make up the NatureServe network utilize the core methodology to answer three key questions: What species and ecosystems exist in a region?
-How are they doing (their condition and status), and which are priorities for conservation?
-Where precisely are they found?
-These questions are answered through a sequence of iterative steps:
+The data centers that make up the NatureServe network utilize the core methodology to answer the following key questions: What species and ecosystems exist?
+Where are they?
+How are they doing (their condition and status, and priority for conservation)?
+What should we do (conservation action)?
+How are we doing (evaluating success)?

 Data centers may need to adapt aspects of this methodology to meet local needs or comply with institutional requirements, but by and large all the data centers "play by the same rulebook"—allowing them to operate as a network.

 Ever since its inception in the mid-1970s, the methodology has been reflected in computerized data management systems.
-NatureServe continues to develop custom software applications that incorporate the standards of the core methodology and allow local datasets to be compiled and compared across jurisdictional boundaries—the latest generation data management system is known as Biotics 5.
+NatureServe continues to develop custom software applications that incorporate the core methodology standards and allow local datasets to be compiled and compared across jurisdictional boundaries—this data management system is known as Biotics 5.